 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-It is not known if doxepin increases the chance of birth defects.
-Based on animal studies, doxepin is not likely to increase the chance for birth defects.
-This medication has not been well studied for use in humans.
-In a series looking at 8 human pregnancies, there were no birth defects reported.
+Based on the studies reviewed, it is not known if doxepin increases the chance of birth defects.
+Data from animal studies does not suggest an increased chance for birth defects.
+In a case series looking at 8 human pregnancies, there were no birth defects reported.

-I need to take doxepin throughout my pregnancy.
+I need to take doxepin throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-It is not known if there are risks to a pregnancy when the father or sperm donor takes doxepin.
-In general, exposures that fathers and sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Based on the studies reviewed, it is not known if doxepin could affect fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.